Climate change: why the meetings industry was slow to respond

 The off-setting mechanism is controversial, however.
 Proving effectiveness and ‘additionality’ – the projects you are funding wouldn’t have happened anyway – is difficult, no matter how many checks and balances are put in place.
 Some have compared off-setting to the selling of indulgences carried out by the Catholic Church in the middle-ages.
 Allowing people, or organisations, to buy themselves a clean conscience, in other words, while someone else attempts to undo the damage they have already done.

-And it is not just about the air travel.
+Air travel is not the only aspect of meetings under scrutiny.
 The meat-laden menu at COP24 drew criticism because of the huge C02 emissions associated with the agricultural sector and the rearing of livestock.

 “We can’t afford to be serving up cheeseburgers at climate conferences if we’re going to have an honest conversation about the role of food in the climate crisis,” Stephanie Feldstein, from the Center for Biological Diversity, told Huffington Post, adding her voice to numerous complaints.